JayNaii/weather-app/README.md

-Weather App with HTML,CSS and Javascript using an API.
+Weather App with HTML,CSS and Javascript using the OpenWeather API.

 Live:  https://jaynaii.github.io/weather-app/